 Aplastic anemia is easy to cure, but not the FA itself.
 Consequently, children with FA are monitored for the rest of their life.

-Children with Fanconi Anemia are treated in the Hematology-oncology department.
+Children and adolescents with FA are treated in the hematology-oncology department.